 But there's always more to the story: a heap of businesses closed (about 176 venues), the city lost a whole lot of potential profit (about $16 billion), visitors to Kings Cross halved and crime seemed to shift over to areas just outside the lockout zone (reported incidents rose by 17% in Bondi, Newtown, Double Bay and Coogee).

 With the shiny new light rail nearly ready to roll in the CBD, Berejiklian has laid out her intentions to remove lockouts in the CBD only.
-With “community safety” still a primary concern for the Government, the Premier indicated Kings Cross’s curfew would remain in place.
+With “community safety” still a primary concern for the Government, Kings Cross’s curfew will remain in place.

 So, are Sydney's best days ahead of us?
 We sure hope so.